emilps/fjelltg/src/pages/productCategory/2020-03-24-fish-sludge-treatment.md

   composition of the sludge.

-  The dried sludge is Perfect ass a part ingredrient in the  Production of agrigultural  fertilizers,as it is Rich in nitrogen and phosphorus.
+  The dried sludge is perfect as a part ingredient in the production of agrigultural fertilizers, as it is rich in nitrogen and phosphorus.
 Fjell's technology contributes to a circular economy by recycling vital nutrients from the wastewater.